kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 The web vault is the only exception; as it's bundled with the bitwarden_rs image, the web vault version is always properly matched to the bitwarden_rs server version.
 If you only use the web vault as the client (unlikely), then you don't need to worry about these compatibility issues.

+## Historical images

+Prior to the addition of multidb support in version 1.17.0, MySQL and PostgreSQL support was only included in separate database-specific images.
+You can still find these in Docker Hub for older versions of bitwarden_rs, but they shouldn't be used anymore:

+* [`bitwardenrs/server-mysql`](https://hub.docker.com/r/bitwardenrs/server-mysql) - Debian-based `bitwarden_rs` image that includes support for MySQL only (not SQLite or PostgreSQL).
+* [`bitwardenrs/server-postgresql`](https://hub.docker.com/r/bitwardenrs/server-postgresql) - Debian-based `bitwarden_rs` image that includes support for PostgreSQL only (not SQLite or MySQL).

 ## Historical tags

-Prior to the addition of multi-arch image support, all arch-specific images had individual arch-specific tags.
+Prior to the addition of multi-arch image support in version 1.16.0, all arch-specific images had individual arch-specific tags.
 You can still find these in Docker Hub for older versions of bitwarden_rs, but they shouldn't be used anymore:

 * `raspberry` - Armv7hf image that should run on Raspberry Pi 2 or newer and possibly on any other compatible boards.
 This image won't run on Raspberry Pi 1 or Raspberry Pi Zero as those use armv6 CPU.